5 Best Garam Masala Substitute

 2. Allspice and cumin or allspice and coriander

-Allspice contains cinnamon, nutmeg, cloves, and pepper, which are four of the spices you’ll find in store-bought garam masala, so it makes a good base for a homemade garam masala.
+Allspice contains cinnamon, nutmeg, cloves, and pepper, which are four of the spices in store-bought garam masala.
+Therefore, it makes a good base for homemade garam masala.

-Add four parts cumin to one part allspice, or four parts coriander to one part allspice (or both) to form a garam masala blend.
-If you have any leftovers, you can store them in an airtight container so that they will keep for six months.
+Add four parts cumin to one part allspice or four parts coriander to one part allspice (or both) to form a garam masala blend.
+If you have any leftovers, store them in an airtight container for six months.

 3. Curry powder with cloves, cinnamon, cardamom, cumin, or coriander